 NAICS provides the means to ensure that SOII and CFOI statistics accurately reflect changes in a dynamic U.S. economy.
 The downside of this change is that these improved statistics resulted in time series breaks due to the significant differences between SIC and NAICS.
 Every sector of the economy was restructured and redefined under NAICS.
 A new Information sector combined communications, publishing, motion picture and sound recording, and online services, recognizing our information-based economy.
 NAICS restructured the manufacturing sector to recognize new high-tech industries.
 A new subsector was devoted to computers and electronics, including reproduction of software.
 Retail trade was redefined.
 In addition, eating and drinking places were transferred to a new accommodation and food services sector.
 The difference between the retail trade and wholesale trade sectors is now based on how each store conducts business.
 For example, many computer stores were reclassified from wholesale to retail.
 Nine new service sectors and 250 new service-providing industries were recognized with the adoption of NAICS in 2003.

 NAICS uses a 6-digit hierarchical coding system to classify economic activities into 20 industry sectors—4 sectors are mainly goods-producing sectors, and 16 are entirely service-providing sectors.
-The 6-digit hierarchical structure of NAICS 2012 allowed for the identification of 1,065 industries.
-NAICS is revised on a 5-year cycle to reflect changes in the economy, resulting in new standards for 2007 and 2012.
-These changes were incorporated into SOII and CFOI industry data 2 years later, for 2009 and 2014 respectively.
+The 6-digit hierarchical structure of NAICS 2017 allowed for the identification of 1,057 industries.
+NAICS is revised on a 5-year cycle to reflect changes in the economy, resulting in new standards for 2007, 2012 and 2017.
+These changes were incorporated into SOII and CFOI industry data 2 years later, for 2009, 2014 and 2019 respectively.
 These changes resulted in a series break for SOII industry data from 2013 to 2014, and footnotes should be consulted to check for incompatibility in other cases.
-For additional information regarding differences between NAICS 2002, NAICS 2007, and NAICS 2012, visit the U.S. Census Bureau NAICS webpage.
+For additional information regarding differences between NAICS 2002, NAICS 2007, NAICS 2012, and NAICS 2017 visit the U.S. Census Bureau NAICS webpage.
 See the presentation section for more information on the series.

 Goods-producing NAICS industry sectors: